 I love every minute.

 I teach with humor and candor, weaving my own neurosis and love for metaphors found in binge-worthy television into classes, trainings and retreats….
-Basically so we can be better off the mat.
+So we can be better off the mat.

 It’s hard to describe my classes; I’m not even going to try.
 But I will invite you to just come, with an open mind and a willingness to get messy.